qiaoen17/tp/docs/UserGuide.md

 ### Adding a tutorial : `addtut`

-Adds a tutorial to the tutorial list.
+This feature allows you to add a tutorial to SETA.
+To add a tutorial, you must include the group number, content, date and time of the tutorial.

 Format: `addtut [g/GROUP_NUMBER] [c/CONTENT] [t/DATE TIME]`

+**:x: Command Constraints**<br>
 * The format of the date must be in the YYYY-MM-DD.
 * The format of the time must be in 24h format HHmm.

 Example: